openshift-eng/rebasebot/README.md

 will be updated by the bot on subsequent runs to reflect the new commit hash, but the `JIRABUG-XXXX: ` portion will not be modified.

+## Automatic ART pull request inclusion
+Often when a new version of Go comes out, the ART pull request that updates the build image cannot merge without changes from upstream, and the rebase cannot merge with the old Go version, requiring manual user intervention.

+For convenience, the bot will look for an open ART pull request and cherry-pick it into the rebase branch.

 ## Examples of usage

 Example 1.
 Sync kubernetes/cloud-provider-aws with openshift/cloud-provider-aws using applications credentials.